diaorui/peek-deck/ethereum.md

 **[I got drained for $840k.
 Hacker is swapping to Monero](https://www.reddit.com/r/ethereum/comments/1pshuq8/i_got_drained_for_840k_hacker_is_swapping_to/)**

 Hi everyone, about two weeks ago my wallet was drained for over $840k, it is my life savings and I’m actually devastated.
 I’ve been trying all I can with onchain investigators to freeze CEX/recover anything but no result so far… My hacker is using TornadoCash and GoblinSwap / ChangeNOW to make it untraceable/buy monero (anonymous currency) is there really no way to freeze it?
-Before you ask me: No, I do not know how this happened, I always was very cautious and do not really know how it happened.
+Before you ask me: No, I do not know how this happened, I always was very cautious and do not really know how it happened, here is my wallet address : 0xb977bf608C834Bf2c60675dE9ba12A2806960613

-59m ago
+1h ago

 ---